Butter Dal Makhani - 1 (Kidney Beans & Black Gram)

 Wash and soak both dals together for 3-4 hours.
 Soaking for longer, say overnight, is even better because it reduces cooking time.

-Place water, washed and drained dal, ground fennel and turmeric powder in a pressure cooker and cook under full pressure for 6-8 whistles/for 20-25 minutes.
-Unsoaked dal takes longer to cook and has more possibility of causing flatulence.
+Place water, washed and drained dal, half of grated ginger, ground fennel and turmeric powder in a pressure cooker and cook under full pressure for 6-8 whistles/for 20-25 minutes.
+Without prior soaking, this dal takes longer to cook and has more possibility of causing flatulence.

 Allow pressure cooker to cool and then check whether the dal is cooked soft.
 This may take different times with different quality of dals, the softness of water etc. If necessary, cook the dal for another 3-4 whistles.